partigabor/aromatica-old/content/items/nutmeg.md

 title = "Nutmeg"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to mace.
+description = "The seed of a peach-like fruit of the nutmeg tree of the Moluccas, Indonesia, related to mace." weight = 10

-, related to mace.

-According to WordNet: Hard aromatic seed of the nutmeg tree used as spice when grated or ground.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"